NutCrazypanda/Chart.js/README.md

 ```
 <canvas id="myChart"></canvas>
 ```
-Now that we have a canvas we can use, we need to include Chart.js in our page.
+Now that we have a canvas we can use, we need to include Chart.min.js & jquery.min.js in our page.

 ```
+<script type="text/javascript" src="js/jquery.min.js"></script>
-<script src="js/chart.js"></script>
+<script type="text/javascript" src="js/Chart.min.js"></script>
 ```
 Now, we can create a chart.
 We add a script to our page: